-Therapeutic riding lessons are appropriate for individuals aged five and over who are able to self-support while seated and are deemed safe to ride by their physician.
+Therapeutic riding lessons are appropriate for individuals aged four and over who are able to self-support while seated and are deemed safe to ride by their physician.
 Once a rider application has been completed, you will complete a short evaluation with our instructors and then placed in an age and ability appropriate weekly class.

 Each class is 45 minutes for the duration of a 16 week session.
 Due to the generosity of donors, we are able to keep our fees lower than our costs.
 The fee per lesson is $40.
 Scholarships are available and no rider will be turned away due to inability to pay.
 Please email info@HTRkc.org for questions regarding rider eligibility, the application process, and scholarship qualifications.